sbabic/swupdate/doc/source/sw-description.rst

         1.2.3.4-alpha

-And it is treated as semantic version
+And it is treated as semantic version.

 Semantic version
 ----------------